 Objectives Recommendations Key results Objective 1: Reclaim the annual report as the key instrument for reporting to stakeholders.
-1. Create one central register for all external filing requirements (including for public sector entities and registered charities).
-The Registrar would: Manage all external filing on one website (a central register).
+Reclaim the annualregister for all externalreport as thefiling requirementskey instrument(including for publicfor reporting tosector entities and The Registrar would: Manage all external filing on one website (a central register).
 Extend existing filings requirements to require annual reports (including a directors' report and a 'Statement of Climate Information' for all climate reporting entities).
 Allow voluntary filing for entities that have no mandatory filing obligations.
 2. All organisations that are currently required to make their annual report publicly available, should be required to file their annual report on the central register.
 Require local government, who are required to publish an annual report, to file the report on a central public sector register.
 Require government departments, who are required to publish an annual report to file the report on a central public sector register.
 Require companies that are currently required to publish their annual report publicly (NZX-listed companies), and to file it on the Companies Office.
 Objective 2: Ensure disclosures in the annual report are useful, timely and cost-effective.
 3. Change legislation to better meet user needs and align with global best practice in relation to the reporting of information to shareholders and external users.
 Parliament to amend legislation to: Expand s 211 of the Companies Act 1993 to state what is included in the annual report.
 Require a directors' report to be prepared by all entities that are currently required to prepare financial statements (for-profit Tier 1 and Tier 2 entities).
 Invoke s 17(2) of the Financial Reporting Act 2013.
 Require a 'Statement of Climate Information' for all climate reporting entities.